 1. Complete DC’s free application for admissions.

-(Apply online, download a PDF version or pick an application up in our Admissions Office).
+(Apply online or pick an application up in our Admissions Office).
 Please note the deadline for scholarship consideration is February 15.

 2. Have your high school transcript or a copy of your GED sent to the college.